We’ve installed hundreds of roofs

 Metal roofing comes in a variety of colors and styles to match the rest of the home.
 The metal can be in panels, shakes, states, tiles or shingles.

-Today ASG Metal Roofing offers over 20 custom colors and finishes that can mimic: slate, tile, cedar and other popular variants.
+Today US Metal Roofing offers over 20 custom colors and finishes that can mimic: slate, tile, cedar and other popular variants.

 It is longevity and aesthetic appeal rolled in one.

-I had ASG metal roofing install our roof seven years ago.
+I had US Metal Roofing install our roof seven years ago.
 Not a single repair call yet.
 Doesn’t even need maintenance to be frank!
 Best decision I and my wife ever made.